jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 bm.invert_rtol, bm.invert_max_iters      # (1e-09, 80)
 ```

-Both appear in `get_config_dict()` and survive the binary round trip.
-Their defaults live in one place, the C++ `c_MaterialEOSConfig` member initializers, and the Python wrappers override them only when a value is supplied explicitly.
+A model built without its own values takes the configured defaults when it is built, so a later change to the config does not reach an existing model.
+Both appear in `get_config_dict()` and survive the binary round trip, so a saved world records the values it was solved with.

 ### Choosing a Model